 - Camping can have a low environmental impact and draws on a wide market ranging form the cheapest to the most high spending.

-- This is being developed and will range from short guided walks to long hikes taking several days.
+- This is being developed and will range from short guided walks to long hikes taking several days of Kenya Safari.

 - Walking/riding in semi-arid areas.